salilab/rmf_chimerax/README.md

 the RMF hierarchy or chain names in the log.
 Use `help rmf` from ChimeraX for more information.

+An RMF Viewer tool is also added to ChimeraX, which allows the RMF hierarchy to be explored.

 ## Installation

 Stable releases can be installed directly from ChimeraX using the